microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-1/solution.md

 - Navigate to *Frontend IP configuration* under *Settings* section on the left
 - Note and copy public IP address of *LoadBalancerFrontEnd*
 - Open web browser and navigate to http://LoadBalancerFrontEnd-IP-Address
-- A simple website containing the server name of the frontend VM should be displayed
+- A simple website containing the server name of the frontend1 or frontend2 VM should be displayed

 You successfully completed challenge 1! 🚀🚀🚀